my favorite movies of 1973:

 “American Graffiti” is not only a great movie but a brilliant work of historical fiction; no sociological treatise could duplicate the movie’s success in remembering exactly how it was to be alive at that cultural instant.

-Stream American Graffiti on these sites.
+Stream American Graffiti on Netflix and these sites.

 2nd favorite of 1973: